lhapaipai/vite-bundle/README.md

 ### https / http in Development

-By default, your Vite dev server don't use https and can cause unwanted reload if you serve your application with https.
-I advise you to choose between the 2 protocols and apply that same choice for your Vite dev server and Symfony local server
+By default, your Vite dev server don't use https and can cause unwanted reload if you serve your application with https (probably due to invalid certificates ).
+Configuration is easier if you develop your application without https.

 ```console
 npm run dev